ansys/pyfluent-visualization/doc/source/users_guide/index.rst

     ]
     temperature_contour_manifold.display("window-3")

-Instantiate a contour object with or without solver session using field name and list of surfaces as follows.
+Instantiate a contour object with or without a solver session, using a field name and a list of surfaces, as follows.
-Target is either Graphics or solver session.
+Target is either a Graphics object or a solver session.

 .. code:: python